 Avoid / Minimize the Effects of Employee Litigation¹

-The best way to minimize the possibility of employee litigation is to be proactive.
-Make sure your employee policies and employment practices eliminate opportunities for conflict, establish practices to document interactions with employees, and resolve disputes long before litigation could occur.
+Other types of harassment and discrimination have similarly serious impacts.
+The best way to have a workplace free of harassment and litigation is to be proactive.
+Make sure your employee policies and employment practices address harassment and discrimination and establish practices for investigating and responding to claims and resolving disputes long before litigation can occur.

 - Identify potential problem areas.
 Review your hiring, promotion, disciplinary, and termination processes and procedures.
 Consider having an employment lawyer review and advise you on policies and the need for an employee handbook.
 Pay special attention to any process or procedure – or lack thereof – that could lead to claims of discrimination or harassment.

 - Make necessary changes to your policies.
 Once you've reviewed your policies, make changes that are necessary to ensure compliance with employment laws.
+Include a clearly-worded no-tolerance policy for sexual harassment that defines what harassment is and explains how it will be handled.
 Then document the changes you make, train employees where necessary, and make sure everyone understands the requirements and expectations going forward.

 - Take the next step; focus on prevention.
 Policies and practices are a great start, but don't stop there.
-Look for ways to set up conflict management systems, make it easier for employees to let you know if problems exist, and constantly audit your systems and practices to ensure all employees follow your guidelines.
+Talk to your employees and keep an eye out for signs of discrimination or harassment.
+Look for ways to set up conflict management systems.
+Make it easier for employees to let you know if problems exist, and constantly audit your systems and practices to ensure all employees follow your guidelines.

 The key is to understand all of your legal responsibilities as an employer.
 For example, firing or otherwise disciplining an employee who is called for jury duty or who serves in the military or reserves is illegal.
 It is also illegal to retaliate against employees who claim harassment or discrimination or to deny long-term employees commissions or bonuses by terminating them before those benefits are vested.